NLnetLabs/cascade/TESTING.md

 Maybe running act with `--container-options --init` would work to add a dumb init process, but isn't verified, yet.

+#### All nameservers on the same address

+Currently, it is not possible to add additional listener addresses on the loopback (or any) network device in the `act` container.
+Therefore, all nameservers are listening on 127.0.0.1 on different ports:

+- Unbound: 127.0.0.1:53
+- Primary NSD: 127.0.0.1:1055
+- Secondary NSD: 127.0.0.1:1054
+- Bind (authoritative for `.test`): 127.0.0.1:1053

+It might be possible to change this in future versions of this setup with the `--container-options --cap-add=NET_ADMIN` option for act, but this needs to be tried out.

 ### Example test job